Irritable male syndrome

 Irritable male syndrome (IMS) is an annual behavior pattern that has been described in Soay sheep and other mammals with a strictly seasonal breeding pattern and described in a 2002 literature review of animal behavior by Lincoln A. Gerald.
 IMS is a striking feature in mammals with seasonal breeding patterns; it manifests at the end of the mating season.
+The term has been adapted to refer to disagreeability observed in aged human males.

+Characteristics

 Soay sheep mate for five weeks during November and December each year, and give birth five months later in the spring.
 The rams' testosterone levels soar during the late autumn mating season.
 In the winter, testosterone levels fall and they stop mating.
 As their testosterone levels fall, the rams become more nervous and withdrawn, striking out irrationally.

 The term covers symptoms thought to be caused by a drop in testosterone levels in male mammals.
 Similar behaviors have been observed in red deer, reindeer, and Indian elephants.